saptarshibasu/cassandra-study/README.md

 * The coordinator calculates the digest hash for the data returned from the fastest replica and compares it to the digests returned from the other replicas
 * If the digests are consistent, and the desired consistency level has been met, then the data from the fastest replica can be returned
 * If the digests are not consistent, then the coordinator must perform a read repair
+* When the replica node receives the read request, it first checks the row cache.
+It the row cache contains the data, it is returned immediately
+* If the data is not in row cache, the replica node searches for the data in the memtable & SSTables
+* There is only one memtable per table and hence this part is easy
+* As there can be many SSTables per table and each may contain a portion of the data, Cassandra follows the following approach
+  * Cassandra checks the bloom filter to find out the SSTables that do NOT contain the requested partition
+  * Cassandra checks the key cache to get the offset of the partition key in the SSTable.
+Key cache is implemented as a map structure in which the keys are a combination of the SSTable file descriptor and partition key and the values are offset locations into SSTable files
+  * If the offset is not obtained from the key cache, Cassandra uses a two-level index stored on disk in order to locate the offset:
+    * The first level index is the partition summary, which is used to obtain an offset for searching for the partition key within the second level index, the partition index
+    * The partition index is where the offset into the SSTable for the partition key is stored
+  * If the offset is obtained, Cassandra reads the data from the SSTable at the specified offset
+  * Once data has been obtained from all of the SSTables, Cassandra merges the SSTable data and memtable data by selecting the value with the latest timestamp for each requested column.
+Any tombstones are ignored
+  * Finally the merged data can be added to the row cache (if enabled) and returned to the client or coordinator node

 ### Write Path